jasonChen1982/jcc2d/README.md

 `jcc2d` Include `Stage` `Sprite` `Graphics` `Container` `BlurFilter` `TextFace` and so on.

-Every display instance can easy start an animation and attach a timeline, just like following:
+Every display instance can easy start an animation and attach a timeline, like following:

 ```javascript
 const ball = new JC.Sprite({